Subconscious Reprogramming

 In other words, our subconscious minds can make us suffer deeply.
 Or, it’s the reason we are living our most aligned, expansive, joyful life.

-These seven years are crucial.
+These first seven years are crucial.
 At this stage of brain development, we do not have discernment.
-This is why having a difficult childhood is so impactful on mental and emotional wellbeing.
-If we had negative events, experiences or modeling—even perceived so—during this time, the subconscious takes it in as absolute truth.
+This is the reason a difficult childhood is so impactful on mental and emotional wellbeing.
+If we had negative events, experiences or modeling—real or perceived—the subconscious mind catalogs it as absolute truth.

-This is also why conventional psychology looks to childhood, the mother, and the father.
-Negative beliefs created in this stage of development get carried into adulthood, and become the lens in which we see the world through.
-These are our mental and emotional disturbances and limits; the glass ceilings inside of us.
+Conventional psychology focuses on the childhood, the mother, and the father.
+Negative beliefs created in this stage of development get carried into adulthood, and become the lens through which we see the world.
+Our mental and emotional disturbances become limits; the glass ceilings inside of us.

-However, it is also within this theta brainwave where positive change can be made to reverse subconscious beliefs that have been repressed, stuck or egoically guarded.
-This is the shattering of those glass ceilings.
+However, it is also within the theta brainwave where positive change can reverse subconscious beliefs that have been repressed, stuck or egoically guarded.
+This shatters those glass ceilings.

-This process of subconscious “house cleaning,” usually begins with a conscious struggle —this is what brings my clients to me.
-This can be a lifelong battle with confidence, a recurring pattern in relationships or fear of change.
+The process of subconscious “house cleaning,” usually begins with a conscious struggle.
+This may be a lifelong battle with confidence, a recurring pattern in relationships or fear of change.
 Whatever it might be, the conscious limitation is present because of an unconscious block.

-Brining unconscious beliefs from the subconscious, to the conscious mind is called metacognition.
+Accessing unconscious beliefs from the subconscious mind and making them conscious is called metacognition.
 In mysticism, it’s called Magick.
 In neuroscience, it’s the creation of new neural pathways in the brain.
-In quantum physics, it’s referred to as Schrodinger’s Law (Schrodinger’s Cat).
+In physics, it’s the quantum superposition of Schrodinger’s Cat.
 In metaphysics, it’s the Law of Witnessing, or the Law of Acknowledgment.

-Many different names, from many different schools of thought.
-All describing the same intangible power.
+Processes with different names, from many different schools of thought—All describing the same intangible power.

 As long as there is a willingness for change and a readiness for growth, this technique is for everyone.